UrosHCS/CV/cv.md

 Education
 -----
 2014 - 2017 **University of Belgrade, Faculty of physical chemistry - PhD, unfinished**
-- Passed all exams, doctorate not finished because of career change
+- Passed all exams, but no plans to finish the doctorate because of career change.

 2011 - 2013 **University of Belgrade, Faculty of physical chemistry - Master's degree**